Lajule/qsfc/README.md

 ## Output

-This program outputs following fields for all contacts:
+This program displays following fields for all contacts:

 * Id
 * Name